charanniroula/dannys_diner_solutions.sql/README.md

       m.product_name
 )
 SELECT
     customer_id,
     order_date,
     product_name
 FROM ranked
-WHERE rnk = 1
+WHERE rnk = 1;
-*/
--- > A - curry, sushu B - curry C - ramen
+Answer:

+Customer A: Curry and Sushi

+Customer B: Curry

+Customer C: Ramen

--- 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+4. What is the most purchased item on the menu and how many times was it purchased by all customers?

-/*
+SQL
 SELECT
-	product_name,
+  m.product_name,
-	COUNT(product_name) AS times_purchased
+  COUNT(s.product_id) AS times_purchased
-FROM
+FROM dannys_diner.sales s
-	sales s JOIN menu m
+JOIN dannys_diner.menu m
   ON s.product_id = m.product_id
 GROUP BY
-	product_name
+  m.product_name
 ORDER BY
   times_purchased DESC
-*/
+LIMIT 1;
+Answer:

--- > Ramen 8 times
+Ramen is the most purchased item, bought 8 times in total.

--- 5. Which item was the most popular for each customer?
+5. Which item was the most popular for each customer?

-/*
+SQL
 WITH most_popular AS (
   SELECT
     sales.customer_id,